ak-madda/PyShopping/README.md

 # PyShopping

-A module of ecommerce website written with Django Python and it contains product, offers modules .
+This projetct is a module of ecommerce website written with Django Python and it contains product, offers modules .